Leonardo-Boss/suckless-site/suckless.org/conference.md

 * Send an e-mail to con@MAILHOST telling us your name and on how many of the days you want to attend the conference.
 Please do this until 2013-03-15.

-# What topics will the SUckless Conference be about?
+# What topics will the Suckless Conference be about?
 * Suckless software
 	* talks about existing suckless software
 	* ideas for further improvement